Fariana

 Farina Pao Paucar Franco (born 16 September 1986) known professionally as Fariana, is a Colombian singer, rapper and songwriter.
 Starting her career in 2005, she is considered one of the pioneers of reggaeton in Colombia, being the first Colombian reggaetonera (female rapper).
-In 2017, she became the second Colombian artist signed by Jay-Z's label Roc Nation.
+In 2017, she became the second Colombian artist signed to Jay-Z's Roc Nation subsidiary, Roc Nation Latin.
 She is currently managed by La Commission LLC.

-She has hits such as "El Caballito" (ft.
-Oro Solido), "Bendecido" (ft.
-El Alfa), "Así Así" (ft.
-Maluma), "A Fuego", "Trakatá" and "Las Nenas".
+Her hits include "El Caballito" (featuring Oro Solido), "Bendecido" (featuring El Alfa), "Así Así" (featuring Maluma), "A Fuego", "Trakatá" and "Las Nenas".

 Early years

-In 2005 she became known in the TV singing competition show X-Factor (Colombia) where she obtained the 3rd place.
-That same year she had her first commercial success on the radio with the song "Sólo con Palabras" (ft.
-Julio César Meza).
+In 2005, she became known in the TV singing competition show X-Factor (Colombia) where she obtained third place.
+That same year, she had her first commercial success on the radio with the song "Sólo con Palabras" (featuring Julio César Meza).